ajwatras/imageStitching/stitcher/README.txt

 q - quit the current script.
 r - re-calibrate the image stitcher
-1,2,3,4 - Choose new main view camera
-, - Rotate the panorama clockwise
+0,1,2,3,4 - Change top image to camera of corresponding number , - Rotate the panorama clockwise
 . - Rotate the panorama counter clockwise